wallarm/product-documentation/docs/latest/about-wallarm/overview.md

 ### Filtering node

-The Wallarm node component does the following:
+Positioned between the Internet and your APIs, the Wallarm filtering node:

-* Analyzes the company's entire network traffic and mitigates malicious requests
+* Analyzes the company's entire network traffic and mitigates malicious requests.
-* Collects the network traffic metrics and uploads the metrics to the Wallarm Cloud
+* Collects the network traffic metrics and uploads the metrics to the Wallarm Cloud.
-* Downloads resource-specific security rules you defined in the Wallarm Cloud and applies them during the traffic analysis
+* Downloads resource-specific security rules you defined in the Wallarm Cloud and applies them during the traffic analysis.

 You can set up the Wallarm filtering node within your own network or opt for a third-party hosted node via the [available deployment choices](../installation/supported-deployment-options.md).